copernicus-mogley/zkav.club/README.md

 You bring the conversation.
 We handle the mics and capture.
 Nothing gets published without your approval.

-What comes out of it is an open, community-made archive built for creators, filmmakers, and historians.
+What comes out of it is a shared public good: an open, community-made archive that future creators, filmmakers, and historians can actually use.

 We publish multi-angle camera originals, uncompressed audio, and meaningful metadata.
 After guest approval, source masters are released under CC BY-SA.